Get ready for winter with these energy saving tips

 3. Tackle condensation

-The damper your home is, the harder it is to keep your warm - and the more energy you’re going to spend on heating.
+The damper your home is, the harder it is to keep you warm - and the more energy you’re going to spend on heating.
 Water that’s left to collect on windows and walls can also lead to mould, which can impact the health and wellbeing of your family.

 This winter, take a proactive approach to condensation and think about ways you can keep your home dry.
-Keep moisture levels down by cracking a window or two during the daytime to allow air to circulate.
+Keep moisture levels down by opening a window or two during the daytime to allow air to circulate.
 When you’re cooking or taking a shower, use an extractor fan to remove moisture, and hang your laundry outside or in the garage instead of in your indoor living areas.

 4. Maintain your heat pumps

 Over time, dust, dirt, and other contaminants build up in the filters of your heat pump.
 As grime accumulates, your heat pump has to work harder to heat the room to the specified temperature, which impacts its energy efficiency.
 And if the filters are clogged, dust and allergens are left to circulate in your home, which can impact air quality.

 Your heat pump is going to get a good workout over winter, so now’s the perfect time to give it some TLC.
 Gently open the front panel of your heat pump, remove the filters and give them a wipe with a damp soft cloth.
 Pat dry with a soft towel or leave them to dry in the shade before reinserting them and reassembling the pump.

 To save even more money on power, turn off your heat pumps when they’re not in use and keep your internal doors closed to make the space you’re heating smaller and easier to heat.